ksaalfeld/kitmom/readme.md

 # Usage

-Simply put kimom library in your vfs when creating the starpack and load it:
+Put kitmom package in your vfs when creating the starpack and load it:

     package require kitmom